 What is the best mode of transport between Amsterdam and Rotterdam?

 Choosing how to get from Amsterdam to Rotterdam is a bit harder to do.
 Simply because there are many options to choose from.
-You can travel by train, long-distance bus, car or taxi.
+You can travel by (high-speed) train, long-distance bus, car or taxi.

 Both long-distance buses and the train can be good choices.
 However, for most people, the train will be the best choice because the train is faster.
 Departures are more, (way more) frequent, and city center - city center.
 If we go to Rotterdam we always travel by train.
 It's fast, frequent, and we have no parking issues.

 The bus can be an ok choice if your hotel is near the bus terminal or when you're traveling on a budget.

 How to get from Amsterdam to Rotterdam by train